-Recall the definition (Notation \ref{not:+}) of the natural number $N$.
-This is the same as the number of non-ideal points of the 3-triangulation $\mathscr{T}_3$.
-We order these $N$ non-ideal points arbitrarily in the following definition (compare \S \ref{ssec:naturality-for-any-marked-surface}), so that to each such non-ideal point of $\mathscr{T}_3$ we associate a coordinate of $\mathbb{Z}^N$.
+Recall the definition (Notation \ref{not:plus2}) of the natural number $N$.
+This is the same as the number of non-ideal points of the 3-triangulation $\mathcal{T}_3$.
+We order these $N$ non-ideal points arbitrarily in the following definition, so that to each such non-ideal point of $\mathcal{T}_3$ we associate a coordinate of $\mathbb{Z}^N$.
 In this way, a point of $\mathbb{Z}^N$ assigns to each rhombus in a pointed ideal triangle $\Delta$ four numbers $a,b,c,d \in \mathbb{Z}$ as above.

-\begin{defn} Given an ideal triangulation $\mathscr{T}$ of $\widehat{S}$, let the \textit{Knutson-Tao-Goncharov-Shen cone} $\mathscr{C}_\mathscr{T} \subset \mathbb{Z}^N$, or just the \textit{KTGS cone} for short, be the submonoid defined by the property that its points satisfy all of the Knutson-Tao rhombus inequalities and modulo 3 congruence conditions, varying over all rhombi of all pointed ideal triangles $\Delta$ of $\mathscr{T}$. \end{defn}
+\begin{definition} Given an ideal triangulation $\mathcal{T}$ of $\widehat{S}$, let the \emph{Knutson-Tao-Goncharov-Shen cone} $\mathcal{C}_\mathcal{T} \subset \mathbb{Z}^N$, or just the \emph{KTGS cone} for short, be the submonoid (Definition \ref{def:submonoid}) defined by the property that its points satisfy all of the Knutson-Tao rhombus inequalities and modulo 3 congruence conditions, varying over all rhombi of all pointed ideal triangles $\Delta$ of $\mathcal{T}$. \end{definition}